cisagov/get.gov/pages/domains/domains_moving.md

 ## Find DNS hosting services

 We don’t provide Domain Name System (DNS) hosting services.
 You’ll need to operate or manage authoritative DNS for your domain.
 If you’re coming from a non-.gov domain, this may be a new requirement.
 You can manage your own DNS servers or host your domain with a third party.
 “DNS hosting” is a good search term to find providers.
-Options range in price but are typically only a few dollars per month.
+Options range in price but are typically a few dollars per month.
 Some local internet service providers (ISPs) or technology service providers may offer DNS hosting.

 ## Audit your existing web content

 Consider using this transition as an opportunity to audit your web content.
 Archive content that is no longer relevant or update it to make it current.

 Review your site for mentions of your old domain name.
 Include images in your content audit.
-Learn more [about content audits](https://www.usda.gov/digital-strategy/content/plays#content3){.usa-link--external} on the USDA’s digital strategy playbook.
+Learn more [about content audits](https://www.usda.gov/digital-strategy/content/plays#content3){.usa-link--external}.

 ## Plan to redirect traffic from your old domain to your new one